AMSANJEEV28/AMSANJEEV28/README.md

 # 💫 About Me:
+👋 Hey there!
+I'm A M Sanjeev,

-Hi, I'm A M Sanjeev. <br>I'm a third-year computer science and engineering student at FET, Gurukula Kangri (Deemed to be University) Haridwar, Uttarakhand.
-I like Web development, content writing, event planning, and leading team.
-I constantly look for opportunities to apply skills in a demanding setting and to pick up new skills.
-I'm currently working as a teaching assistant at Pupilfirst and a Technical content contributor at Dev Academy.
+🤓 I'm currently in my third year of computer science and engineering studies at FET, Gurukula Kangri (Deemed to be University) Haridwar, Uttarakhand. 💻📚

+👨‍💻 As a self-proclaimed coding addict, I thrive on developing 🔨 awesome web apps and crushing those tricky coding challenges.
+And let's be honest, who doesn't love debugging 😜🐛?

+📝 When I'm not typing away at my keyboard, you can find me flexing my writing skills by crafting engaging content that'll make even the most stubborn reader crack a smile 😎📝.

+🎉 But wait, there's more!
+I'm also a master event planner, and I love leading teams to victory 🏆👥.
+Give me a project, and I'll make it happen 💪.

+🔎 I'm always on the hunt for new opportunities to learn and grow, so don't hesitate to hit me up if you have a challenge that needs solving 🤙.